Meghana-pheonix/Frontend-Dev-Consuma/README.md

-Frontend-Dev-Consuma
 Frontend-Dev-ConsumaMy Portfolio This is a portfolio website built using ReactJS and Vite.

 Project Setup Clone the repository to your local machine.

-git clone https://github.com/your-username/my-portfolio.git Navigate to the project directory.
+git clone https://github.com/Meghana-pheonix/Frontend-Dev-Consuma.git Navigate to the project directory.

 cd portfolio Install the dependencies using npm or yarn.